bright/new-www/content/blog/metrics-to-measure-mobile-mvp-success-cheat-sheet.md

 <div class="important-info"><div>App Download Rate (%) = (The number of users who download the app / The number of users who click promotional content) x 100</div></div>

 Remember that downloading isn’t everything, though.
 [50% of Android apps are uninstalled within 30 days after the download](https://www.businessofapps.com/news/half-of-android-apps-are-uninstalled-within-30-days-after-download/).
-If your download rates are satisfactory but the number of active users is extremely low you might deal with a **high uninstalled rate**.
+If your download rates are satisfactory but the number of active users is extremely low you might be dealing with a **high uninstall rate**.

 That’s why the app download rate cannot be measured without the retention rate (keep on reading to discover that).